dasisdormax/csgo-multiserver/README.md

 * **INSTALL_DIR** - The directory of the base installation.
 In **ADMIN**'s control.
 * **DEFAULT\_INSTANCE** - The instance to work on if no specific is selected

-The server settings themselves are instance-specific and can be configured in `$INSTANCE_DIR/msm.d/cfg/server.conf`.
+The server settings themselves are instance-specific and can be configured in `~/msm.d/csgo/cfg/inst/$INSTANCE/server.conf`.
 Most importantly, you should check and set the `GSLT`, `IP` and `PORT` variables for every new instance.

-**TO BE IMPLEMENTED:** Support for workshop maps, GOTV Settings have to be tested/refined.